pytorch/tutorials/recipes_source/script_optimized.rst

       return (_3, _3)

-It is important to notice that "the trace might not generalize to other inputs" warning above means that if the model has any kind of data-dependent control flow, `trace` is not the right answer.
-But if we replace the last two lines of the Python code above with:
+Note that "the trace might not generalize to other inputs" warning above means that if the model has any kind of data-dependent control flow, `trace` is not the right answer.
+But if we replace the last two lines of the Python code snippet above (before the code output) with:

 ::